VendorPC/NARCTool/README.md

+# Version History

-# NARCTool GUI 0.4 - maintained by FrankieD
+# NARCTool 0.4

+### Updated and maintained by FrankieD

+#### An .exe version that does not require Python has been compiled for Windows users.

 Changelog: